Maverick (roller coaster): Construction

 After the closure of the 2005 season in October, the White Water Landing log flume ride was retired.
 Although the ride was disassembled, the station was left intact and now serves as Maverick's on-ride photo booth and queue.
 Beginning in February 2006, concrete footers were poured on the former White Water Landing site, as well as in the pond that once housed Cedar Point's Swan Boat ride.
-In May 2006, track segments arrived in a fenced area near the park's off-site hotel, formerly named Breakers Express renamed Express Hotel.
+In May 2006, track segments arrived in a fenced area near the park's off-site hotel, formerly named Breakers Express (renamed Express Hotel).
 Initially, Cedar Point covered track segments with blue tarps.
 On July 16, 2006, the first steel supports were erected.
 On the week of August 16, 2006, the first track segments were installed.
 On September 11, 2006, the crest of the lift hill was added, thereby topping off the ride.
 Track installation was completed on October 28, 2006 and the first phase of testing began in January 2007.

 Delayed opening

 On May 8, 2007, four days before Maverick was scheduled to debut, park general manager John Hildebrant announced that the ride would be delayed until early June because three 40 ft track sections after the second launch needed to be replaced.
-These sections made up the heartline roll element and put excessive stress on the trains, which also might have caused discomfort to passengers due to high g-forces.
+These sections made up the heartline roll element and might have caused discomfort to passengers due to high g-forces.
 On May 17, 2007, the heartline roll was removed and was replaced with an s-curve.
 The s-curve transitions the existing track from a banked right curve to a banked left curve.
 Installation of the s-curve was completed on May 24 and final testing and licensing of the attraction resumed.
 On the same day, Cedar Point officials also announced that Maverick would debut on May 26.